Custom Stairs

 The result was four equal steps at 6 3/8 inches each.
 Since the stairs would not be attached to my travel trailer, my stair design became a free-standing wooden step unit with three 6 3/8-inch high steps (totaling 19 1/8 inches).
 Note: The last 6 3/8-inch step up into the doorway of the travel trailer completes the 25 1/2-inch Total Rise calculation.

-When laying out the stringer (above), the height of the first step is always the Typical Step Height minus the Tread Thickness (6 3/8 - 1 1/2 = 4 7/8) so that when treads are added, the first step equals the height of the other steps.
+When laying out the stringer (above), the height of the first step is always the Typical Step Height minus the Tread Thickness (6 3/8 - 1 1/2 = 4 7/8) so that when treads are attached, the first step equals the height of the other steps.

-On this particular stair stringer design, I also subtracted 1 1/2 inches from the back of the top step's Tread Depth, so that when I added the 1 1/2-inch thick back supports to the stringers, the total Tread Depth would equal the designed Tread Depth (10 1/2 inches).
+On this particular stair stringer design, I also subtracted 1 1/2 inches from the back of the top step's Tread Depth so that when I added the 1 1/2-inch thick back supports to the stringers, the total Tread Depth would equal the designed Tread Depth (10 1/2 inches).

 Custom Stairs Materials List